arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 • Information must be inaccurate

 Inaccuracy of the distributed information is presumed.
-The burden of proof is on the defendant to prove the contrary in a court.
+The burden of proof is on the defendant to prove the contrary in court.

 Burden of proof